Adam Woodyatt: Career

 Aged 13, Woodyatt appeared on stage at the National Theatre in Tom Stoppard's play On the Razzle.
 Following the completion of his studies at the Sylvia Young Theatre School, Woodyatt appeared in the BBC's children's drama series The Baker Street Boys and the ITV fantasy series The Witches and the Grinnygog, both airing in 1983.
 He then put his acting career on hiatus and worked as a butcher in Wales for a brief period, before joining the cast of BBC soap opera EastEnders in the role of Ian Beale.
-Not expecting to stay much beyond the first year, Woodyatt has become the longest-serving male cast member in EastEnders.
-In 2013, his longevity on the show was honoured at The British Soap Awards, where he received the Lifetime Achievement Award.
+Woodyatt has since become the longest-serving regular cast member in EastEnders.
+In 2013, his longevity on the show was honoured at the British Soap Awards, where he received the Lifetime Achievement Award.

-Woodyatt has also appeared as a guest personality on several BBC game shows and charity fundraisers, including A Question of Sport, Robot Wars (winning the show's Celebrity Special with the robot Pussycat) and Children in Need.
+Woodyatt has also appeared as a guest personality on several BBC game shows and charity fundraisers, including A Question of Sport, Children in Need and Robot Wars, where he won a celebrity special.
 In 2015, Woodyatt played the henchman of the Wicked Queen in a pantomime production of Snow White at Swindon's Wyvern Theatre.
 Speaking about joining the production, Woodyatt commented: "I absolutely love performing in front of an audience as it's so different to camera – I love the reaction of the audience.
 I am very much looking forward to spending the Christmas season at the Wyvern Theatre, which I know has a reputation for staging outstanding pantomimes."

-On 24 April 2015, the comedy singer Gavin Osborn released a song titled "Adam Woodyatt", with the lines "Imagine how it feels, being Ian Beale".
 In 2019, he appeared on Celebrity Masterchef.

-In August 2020, it was announced Woodyatt would be taking an "extended break" from appearing in EastEnders.
-In 2022, he made a brief return for the funeral of Dot Cotton (June Brown).
-He returned on a permanent basis in August 2023, alongside the character's wife Cindy Beale who was supposedly killed off 25 years prior.
+In late 2020, it was announced Woodyatt would be taking an "extended break" from appearing in EastEnders.
+He initially stated he had no plans to return to the serial, wanting to pursue other projects.
+These included being one of two late entrants during the twenty-first series of I'm a Celebrity...Get Me Out of Here!, entering alongside Coronation Street actor Simon Gregson.
+He was the sixth campmate to be eliminated, ultimately finishing in sixth place.
+He also appeared in stage productions including Looking Good Dead and My Fair Lady.
+In December 2022, he made a brief return to EastEnders for the on-screen funeral of Dot Cotton (June Brown).
+He later returned on a permanent basis the following year, alongside the character's ex-wife, Cindy Beale (Michelle Collins), who was supposedly killed off 25 years prior.

-In November 2021, Woodyatt was announced as one of the two annual late entrants during the twenty-first series of I'm a Celebrity...Get Me Out of Here!, entering alongside Coronation Street actor Simon Gregson.
-He was eliminated on day 18 from Gwrych Castle (hosting its second season) in Wales on 10 December 2021, finishing in sixth place.

-Woodyatt is also a photographer, a hobby he took up while performing On The Razzle at the National Theatre when he was 13 years old.

-In 2008, he won the Architectural Photographer of the Year Award of The Societies of Photographers with a picture he took at St Pancras, where he was filming EastEnders.